Using Git and Github for LaTeX writing

 Version the code alongside the paper

-Usually my papers contain some numeric applications, that relies on code : It might be R code, Python, Matlab or Julia.
+Usually my papers contain some numeric applications, that relies on code : It might be R

 I split this code in two parts: one part, that I publish somewhere else, is usually a kind of package that is supposed to be usable by others.
 But there is always a part that generates data and graphs directly for the paper.
-This part should not go inside the package, it should be versionned alongside the latex document.
+This part should not go inside the package, it should be versioned alongside the latex document.

-I usually use a code/ folder, that produces things (images, tables..) inside an assets folder.
+folder, that produces things (images, tables..) inside an assets/